mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/ios.md

 Open Xcode with your iOS project.

-You can either install the Nexmo Client SDK directly, or via CocoaPods.
+You can either install the Client SDK directly, or via CocoaPods.

 ### CocoaPods